Our Student Population

 English Language Learners in Our School District

-Summary: The number of English language learners is just over 2% and has been fairly steady since 2012.
+Summary: The number of English language learners is 3.9% which is a slight increase over last year.
 Knowing how many of our students are still learning English helps our community better provide the resources necessary for all students to succeed.

 Definition: Percent of English language learners in our school district.